LGBTQ rights in Aruba

-The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Aruba, a constituent country of the Kingdom of the Netherlands, have evolved remarkably in the past decades.
+The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Aruba, a constituent country of the Kingdom of the Netherlands, have evolved remarkably in the past few decades.
 Both male and female forms of same-sex sexual activity are legal in Aruba.

-On 12 July 2024 the Supreme Court of the Netherlands ruled that same-sex marriage is legal in Aruba, upholding the Appeals Court decision barring discrimination based on sexual orientation.
+On 12 July 2024, the Supreme Court of the Netherlands ruled that same-sex marriage is legal in Aruba, upholding the Appeals Court decision barring discrimination based on sexual orientation.

 Law regarding same-sex sexual activity

 Same-sex sexual activity is legal in Aruba.
 The age of consent is 16 and is equal for both heterosexual and homosexual intercourse.

 Recognition of same-sex relationships

 Same-sex marriage has been legal in Aruba since a 12 July 2024 ruling of the Supreme Court of the Netherlands.

-Prior to that, as part of the Kingdom of the Netherlands, Aruba recognized same-sex marriages registered in the Netherlands as well as in Bonaire, Sint Eustatius and Saba (also known as the Caribbean Netherlands) as valid.
-The Aruban Government initially did not recognize these marriages but was challenged by a lesbian couple who had legally married in the Netherlands and then moved to the island.
-The case went to the Dutch Supreme Court, which ruled on 13 April 2007 that the Kingdom's constituent countries must recognize all of each other's marriages.
+Prior to that, as part of the Kingdom of the Netherlands, Aruba recognized as valid all same-sex marriages registered in the Netherlands as well as in Bonaire, Sint Eustatius and Saba (also known as the Caribbean Netherlands).
+The Aruban government initially did not recognize these marriages but was challenged by a lesbian couple who had legally married in the Netherlands and then moved to the island.
+The case went to the Dutch Supreme Court, which ruled on 13 April 2007 that the Kingdom's constituent countries must all recognize each other's marriages.

 In April 2015, representatives of all four constituent countries agreed that same-sex couples should have equal rights throughout the Kingdom.
-The same month a registered partnership bill was submitted to the Estates of Aruba.
+That same month, a registered partnership bill was submitted to the Estates of Aruba.

 On 22 August 2016, Desirée de Sousa-Croes, an openly gay Aruban MP, who married her same-sex partner in the Netherlands, introduced a bill to legalize registered partnerships.
 However, a vote on the bill was postponed to 8 September 2016 because some MPs still needed time to make up their minds.
 On 8 September 2016, the Aruban Parliament voted 11–5 to legalize registered partnerships.
 Registered partnerships are open to both opposite-sex and same-sex couples.